efreed/lamp-vm/README.md

 - The root user for the mysql server has a blank password, this should be secured accordingly

 # To Start The VM
 Before starting the VM the first time, place one or more mysql dump files in this folder.
-Format the filename to be either _databasename-bak.sql_ or _databasename-bak.sql.gz_
+Format the filename to be either _databasename-init.sql_ or _databasename-init.sql.gz_

 In Windows, you can use the convenience commands in the Windows folder, just run the Start command Documentation is at [VagrantUp.com](http://docs.vagrantup.com/v2/cli), become familiar with these common commands: